-- 3.8 We decided to provide for a higher operating cost allowance generally.
-We use Dublin Airport's 2019 operating costs as a starting point and expect the airport to achieve efficiencies CEPA have identified by 2022.
-This represents a glidepath such that the more efficient CEPA numbers are achieved by 2022.
-We have allowed Dublin Airport recover up to an additional €0.51 per passenger in operating costs. - 3.9 The revenue that Dublin Airport earns from activities such as retail and car parks is used to reduce passenger charges.
-Since making our draft decision, we have updated our assessment of how much revenue per passenger Dublin Airport is likely to earn from commercial revenues.
-The impact of this is to reduce charges by an average €0.23 per passenger.
+3.8 We decided to provide for a higher operating cost allowance generally, and also more time to become more efficient.
+We use Dublin Airport's 2019 operating costs as a starting point and expect the airport to achieve efficiencies we have identified by 2024.
+This represents a five-year glidepath.
+We have allowed Dublin Airport recover up to an additional €0.56 per passenger in operating costs.

-15 The chart provides an indication of financial impacts rather than a precise calculation as effects can impact on each other.
+13 The chart provides an indication of financial impacts rather than a precise calculation as effects can impact on each other.